CoderN-P/engineM4/README.md

 # engineM4
 This is a simple Pygame API wrapper.
 It was originally created by my CS teacher, Max Mcintyre.
-However, I have added more code and decided to use github to version control it.
+However, I have added more code, fix some bugs, and decided to use github to version control it.

 # [Documentation](docs/index.md)